ShiyangWu/ShiyangWu.github.io/Blog/Algebra/GrothendieckUniverse.md

 is a family of elements of $U$, and if $I$ is an element of $U$, then the Union $\mathop{\cup}\limits_{\alpha \in I} x_{\alpha}$ is an element of $U$.

-Elements of a Grothendieck universe are sometimes called small sets.
+Elements of a Grothendieck universe are sometimes called **small sets**.
+The idea of universes is due to Alexander Grothendieck, who used them as a way of avoiding proper classes in algebraic geometry.

 ## References